junxit/us-congress-bills-117/bill.md

   - **(2)** *Appropriate congressional committees* The term appropriate congressional committees means—
     - **(A)** the Committee on Foreign Relations, the Committee on Banking, Housing, and Urban Affairs, and the Select Committee on Intelligence of the Senate; and
     - **(B)** the Committee on Foreign Affairs, the Committee on Financial Services, and the Permanent Select Committee on Intelligence of the House of Representatives.
+  - **(3)** *Foreign person* The term foreign person means any person that is not a United States person.
-  - **(3)** *United states person* The term United States person means—
+  - **(4)** *United states person* The term United States person means—
-    - **(A)** a United States citizen or an alien lawfully admitted to the United States for permanent residence; or
+    - **(A)** a United States citizen or an alien lawfully admitted to the United States for permanent residence;
-    - **(B)** an entity organized under the laws of the United States or any jurisdiction within the United States.
+    - **(B)** an entity organized under the laws of the United States or any jurisdiction within the United States; or
+    - **(C)** any person in the United States.

 ## § 6.
+Report on enforcement of sanctions with respect to North Korea

+- **(a)** *In general* Not later than 180 days after the date of the enactment of this Act, and annually thereafter through 2024, the Secretary of State and the Secretary of the Treasury shall jointly submit to the appropriate congressional committees (as defined in section 5(e)) a report on sanctions-related activities and enforcement undertaken by the United States Government with respect to North Korea during the period described in subsection (b) that includes—
+  - **(1)** an assessment of activities conducted by persons in North Korea or the Government of North Korea that would require mandatory designations pursuant to the North Korea Sanctions and Policy Enhancement Act of 2016 (22 U.S.C.
+9201 et seq.); and
+  - **(2)** sanctions-related enforcement or other sanctions-related actions undertaken by the United States Government pursuant to that Act.
+- **(b)** *Period described* The period described in this subsection is—
+  - **(1)** in the case of the first report required by subsection (a), the period beginning on January 1, 2021, and ending on the date on which the report is required to be submitted; and
+  - **(2)** in the case of each subsequent report required by subsection (a), the one-year period preceding submission of the report.

+## § 7.
 Promoting freedom of information and countering censorship and surveillance in North Korea

 - **(a)** *Authorization of appropriations* There are authorized to be appropriated to the United States Agency for Global Media $10,000,000 for each of fiscal years 2022 through 2026 to provide increased broadcasting and grants for the following purposes:
   - **(1)** To promote the development of internet freedom tools, technologies, and new approaches, including both digital and non-digital means of information sharing related to North Korea.
   - **(2)** To explore public-private partnerships to counter North Korea’s repressive censorship and surveillance state.
   - **(3)** To develop new means to protect the privacy and identity of individuals receiving media from the United States Agency for Global Media and other outside media outlets from within North Korea.
   - **(4)** To bolster existing programming from the United States Agency for Global Media by restoring the broadcasting capacity of damaged antennas caused by Typhoon Yutu in 2018.
-- **(b)** *Annual reports* Not later than one year after the date of the enactment of this Act, and annually thereafter for the following 4 years, the Secretary of State, in consultation with the Chief Executive Officer of the United States Agency for Global Media, shall submit to Congress a report that describes the activities carried out using amounts authorized to be appropriated under subsection (a) during the year preceding submission of the report.
+- **(b)** *Annual reports* Section 104(a)(7)(B) of the North Korean Human Rights Act of 2004 (22 U.S.C.
+7814(a)(7)(B)) is amended—
+  - **(1)** in the matter preceding clause (i)—
+    - **(A)** by striking “1 year after the date of the enactment of this paragraph” and inserting “September 30, 2022”; and
+    - **(B)** by striking “Broadcasting Board of Governors” and inserting “Chief Executive Officer of the United States Agency for Global Media”; and
+  - **(2)** in clause (i), by inserting after “this section” the following: “and sections 4 and 7 of the Otto Warmbier Countering North Korean Censorship and Surveillance Act of 2021”.